aav7fl/website/_posts/2020-07-26-appliance-notifications-through-vibration-and-power.md

 This one is easy.
 To detect the running state of the washing machine I need to monitor the power consumption on the standard wall plug.

 In my last blog post I wrote about how I [deployed a handful of ESPHome smart plugs](/blog/2020/07/replacing-z-wave-with-esphome/).
 One of those plugs became a dedicated device to monitoring the power consumption of the washing machine.
-After running one cycle to see a baseline power usage, I was able to determine that at no point during does the washing machine drop below 3 W of power consumption.
+After running one cycle to see a baseline power usage, I was able to determine that at no point during any cycle does the washing machine drop below 3 W of power consumption.

 Since my plug is running ESPHome, I just need to add a new `binary_sensor` to the device based on the plug's power consumption.